 Cooperative Creation

-We prioritize emergent, generative, collective authorship and are adapting out of learned impulses favoring individualism, competition, and white supremacist capitalist patriarchal ways of working and learning.
+We invite generative conflict and prioritize emergent, fractal, collective authorship in order to adapt out of learned impulses favoring individualism, competition, neo-liberalism, colonialism and white supremacist capitalist patriarchal ways of working and learning.

 Spirit First

 We are spirit led and we work in alignment with the pace of our bodies and seasons.
-If our bodies are in the room, so is the need for time-space to grieve and consistent rest, ease, joy, and spiritual care.
+If our bodies are in the room, so is the need for consistent rest, ease, joy, spiritual care and time-space to grieve.

 Sankofa Center